Common loon: Effects of mercury and acid rain pollution on health and brood productivity

 The common loon is a key indicator of mercury deposition in aquatic environments due to its position at the top of the food chain.
 The main contributors to elevated mercury concentrations in aquatic environments are coal burning power plants, waste incineration, and metal production.
 Although environmental mercury (Hg) is naturally occurring, methylmercury (CH3Hg+, sometimes written as MeHg+) is a biologically toxic form that accumulates throughout aquatic environments in the northeastern United States.
-Methylmercury, a neurotoxin, has been shown to have a wide range of behavioral, reproductive, and survival effects on the common loon.
+Methylmercury, a neurotoxin, has been suggested to have a wide range of behavioral, reproductive, and survival effects on the common loon.
+However, while a few studies that have found an impact of mercury level on adult survival or breeding success e.g., many others have found weak or no such effects.
 Previous research has found a correlation between mercury levels and pH, with more acidic aquatic environments being at the highest risk for elevated methylmercury concentrations.
 Once mercury enters the water, it is taken up by fish and spread throughout the food chain.
 Resulting from this transmission of mercury, there is a significant positive correlation between mercury levels in fish and mercury levels in male, female, and chick blood of common loons; consequently, an increase in mercury concentration in the blood of common loons and fish was seen with a decrease in local aquatic pH.
 Although there have been reductions in recent years in acidifying emissions, there has been limited biological recovery in these lakes most likely due to climate change.
 Research has shown that warmer summer temperatures can inhibit reestablishment of cold-water fish species in acidified lakes and droughts brought on by increased summer temperatures can further acidify lakes.

 Although the common loon is able to decrease their methylmercury levels by molting and laying eggs, continued consumption of fish with raised methylmercury levels prevents these mechanisms from effectively lowering methylmercury levels.
 Mercury concentrations have been shown to vary by the sex and age of common loons.
 Male common loons were found to contain the highest blood mercury concentration likely due to the fact that they tend to consume bigger fish with higher mercury concentrations.
 Females contained the second highest blood mercury concentration with differences between the males likely being due to the fact that females can expel mercury into the eggs they lay.
 Juveniles had the lowest blood mercury concentration.
 Scientists found that the data from juveniles helped to best indicate the local mercury availability as they are fed exclusively from their natal territory.